Over-the-shoulder shot: Technology

 To capture an OTS shot, a wide angle, normal or telephoto lens can be used.
 The type of lens a cinematographer may decide to use for a shot depends on the distance they want to create between the subject and the camera or subject in the foreground.
 In a conventional presentation of an OTS shot, the image is captured with a normal lens, with a very short camera to subject distance and a shallow depth of field in the foreground and background, leaving the main subject in sharp focus.
 A shallow depth of field is created when there is a small area in an image that is in focus, while the background is blurred, leaving only the subject in focus.
 This effect is achieved by increasing the camera's aperture or by decreasing the cameras f number.

 Computer technology is being developed to accurately classify shot types in film and television.
-Within an SVM learning machine, human presence detectors and context saliency mapping technologies have been combined to analyse all the visual data presented in a shot in order to identify its set-up.
+Within an SVM learning machine, human presence detectors and context saliency mapping technologies have been combined to analyse all the visual data presented in a shot in order to identify its setup.
 The OTS is one of the more difficult camera angles to classify, using these human presence recognition technologies, as the subject with their back to the camera isn’t easily detected as a human.
 This occurs because the image lacks face, upper body or full body classifiers the computer requires to determine a human presence.
 The continued improvement of this computer technology aims to increase the ‘visual saliency’ of the presence of actors on screen even when they are shown only partially and from behind, as in an OTS shot.